Tommy’s Rock Urban Farm | Dorchester, MA

 In 2015, the Trust for Public Land invited RDG to design a ground-level urban farm in Dorchester as part of their ongoing work to transform vacant lots and increase land access for urban farmers.
 This collaborative project also included Dudley Neighbors, Inc. and the Urban Farming Institute.

-The overall goal for this project is to create Tommy’s Rock Farm – a commercial farm with local distribution, education, and neighborhood involvement.
+The overall goal for this project was to create a commercial farm with local distribution, education, and neighborhood involvement.
 The design includes a greenhouse, an annual production area, and a community gardening space on two adjacent vacant lots.
 The designs have been generated through a public participatory design process with a neighborhood association and community members.